LuanAraldi/pool-caio/README.md

 # pool-caio
-Just some DS experiments with work task pool
+Just some DS experiments with work related data